 to provide food for the festival, from Asian and Filipino specialties to Jamaican

 The Lowell Folk Festival is also very child friendly!
 Parents are encouraged

 to bring their kids to enjoy the music, and kids can also participate

 in the family activities or take in the crafts demonstration area.

 More about the Lowell Folk Festival around the Web:

-Lowell Folk Festival- The official site with the complete current schedule and list of performers, ethnic food menu, crafts & kids activities, maps & directions, FAQ.
+2018 Lowell Folk Festival- Check out the official site with the complete current schedule and list of performers, ethnic food menu, crafts & kids activities, maps & directions, FAQ.